 The placement process for PRACTICUM begins during the semester prior to the placement.
 Students meet with their faculty advisor to assure that all coursework has been completed in preparation for PRACTICUM and that the standard for grades has been maintained in the social work program courses.
 The prerequisites for enrollment in practicum placement/seminar are as follows:

-For Field Work I (SWK 330):
+For Fieldwork I & Seminar (SWK 330):

 Admission into the BSW Program

 Successful completion of PRACTICUM I (SWK 330) prerequisites

-Completion of field application

-Attend Practicum I interest meeting one semester prior to entering Field Ipracticum
+Attend Practicum Interest meeting spring semester prior to entering Fieldwork I & Seminar

+Complete and submit practicum application by deadline indicated

+Submit resume, that been reviewed by Career Services, by deadline indicated

-Interview(s) with prospective practicum agency (agencies)practicum
+Complete interview(s) with prospective practicum agency (agencies)

+Be matched with practicum agency

-Completion of the BSW Practicum Confirmation FormPracticum
+Completion of the BSW Practicum Placement Confirmation Form & Practicum Agency Agreement

-Maintain a 2.3 or better GPA in the BSW Program

 Approval by the Director of Field Education

 For PRACTICUM II (SWK 432):

+Be in good standing with BSW Program

-A grade of C or better in Field Work I (SWK 330)
+A grade of C or better in Fieldwork I & Seminar (SWK 330)

-Successful completion of Field Work II (SWK 432) prerequisites
+Successful completion of Fieldwork II & Seminar (SWK 432) prerequisites

-Maintain a 2.3 or better GPA in the BSW Program

-Completion of the BSW Field Confirmation Form

 Approval by the Director of Field Education.

-Students must attend a Practicum I interest meeting the semester prior to entering Field I. The student will be provided a Practicum application at that time.
+Students must attend a Practicum interest meeting the spring semester prior to entering Fieldwork I & Seminar (SWK 330).
+The student will be provided a Practicum application at that time.
 The practicum application and student resume must be completed and returned by the deadline shown on the packet to the Director of Field Education to be considered for Practicum I (SWK 330).
-Once the student has submitted their application and resume to the Director of Field Education, student agrees t0 weekly meetings with Director to report progress.
+Once the student has submitted their application and resume to the Director of Field Education, student agrees to weekly meetings with Director to report progress.
 These meetings will occur an ongoing basis until placement match has been confirmed.

 Students are expected to stay with the practicum agency for both semesters of practicum work.
 An increase in independent work is expected during the second semester.
 A change in agency for II will only be considered for the following reasons:

-The agency be unable to fulfill practicumpracticum obligations
+The agency be unable to fulfill practicum obligations

 The agency is unwilling to accept the student back to the placement